WokLibCodeClub/Python-Clock/Step1-Whats_the_time/README.md

 #### First:

-make a new folder where you keep your Python code to keep all your files for this project.
+make a new folder for this project in the place where you keep your Python code.
 You could call it **Python-clock**

 #### Second: